• Skip to primary navigation

 How do you save any leftovers?

-I keep leftover meatloaf in the fridge for up to 4 days or tightly sealed in the freezer for up to 4 months.
+I keep leftover meatloaf in the fridge for up to 4 days or tightly sealed airtight container in the freezer for up to 4 months.
 Pro tip: double the recipe and make two loaves at a time because it’ll take the same amount of time to cook twice the food!

 A picture of two pans of Easy Meatloaf side-by-side on a wooden cutting board.